BraulioVM/blog/_posts/2018-07-04-python-marshalling.markdown

 4. Number of local variables: little endian 4-bytes integer.
 5. Stack size: little endian 4 bytes integer.
 6. Flags: little endian 4 bytes integer.
-7. Code: a bytestring that contains the bytecode instructions that will be executed by the cpython virtual machine.
+7. Code: a bytestring containing the bytecode instructions that will be executed by the cpython virtual machine.
    We will explain how this
    bytestring is marshalled